dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 17 The prevalence of Algol-derived syntax for assignment with the “place” on the left side of the = and the new value on the right side has spawned the terminology lvalue, short for “left value,” meaning something that can be assigned to, and rvalue, meaning something that provides a value.
 A compiler hacker would say, “SETF treats its first argument as an lvalue.”

 18 C programmers may want to think of variables and other places as holding a pointer to the real object; assigning to a variable simply changes what object it points to while assigning to a part of a composite object is similar to indirecting through the pointer to the actual object.
-C++ programmers should note that the behavior of = in C++ when dealing with objects—namely, a memberwise copy—is quite idiosyncratic.
+C++ programmers should note that the behavior of = in C++ when dealing with objects — namely, a memberwise copy — is quite idiosyncratic.

 ### 6.7 Other Ways to Modify Places